Office of Research on Women’s Health (ORWH)

 - NIH Takes Steps to Address Sex Differences in Preclinical Research, NIH Director’s Statement

-- Workshop: Methods and Techniques for Integrating the Biological Variable Sex in Preclinical Research
+- Learn more!
+Methods and Techniques for Integrating the Biological Variable Sex in Preclinical Research

 - New course offering!
 Learn about sex and genderís role in health care with no-cost CME/CNE/CPE courses

 - Nature Comment: NIH to balance sex in cell and animal studies